Notes on civic experimentation.

 What a decade of simplification experiments tells us about administrative burden as a choice.

-Across twelve countries and four policy domains, one finding recurs with unusual consistency: when you reduce the steps required to comply with a government process, compliance goes up — sometimes dra
+Across twelve countries and four policy domains, one finding recurs: when you reduce the steps required to comply with a government process, compliance goes up — sometimes dramatically.
+Administrative

 Read → 8 min read